 Weatherproof – Your outer layer should help keep you dry and protect you from the elements.
 If you are a fan of fleece, like me, but hate how much horse hair gets stuck to it within seconds of entering the barn, a fleece-lined softshell jacket can really do the trick!
 You can also get a slightly bulkier, more insulated winter riding pant from companies like Mountain Horse – these can be great for winter trail rides as they are typically more weatherproof.

-No one likes having frozen toes.
+A good winter winter wardrobe spans from head to toe…and no one likes having frozen toes.
 Multiple layers of socks will often do more to keep your feet warm than wearing just one heavy pair, as the air trapped between the layers provides insulation.
 Try wearing a thin sock paired with a thicker wool sock, then insulated Ariat Brossard or Mountain Horse Rimfrost boots with winter half chaps.
 Change your socks any time they get sweaty.
 And leave your cotton socks at home – they hold moisture next to the skin.
 Look for wool or a wool-synthetic blend.
 Take note of your boot size.
 If your boots are a tight fit when worn with layers of socks, your warming efforts will fail.
 The tight fit won’t allow air/warmth to circulate, and can restrict your foot circulation, causing cold feet.

 It’s a good idea to bring two pairs of gloves to the barn each day – one for chores/grooming/tacking, and the other for riding.
 This way you always have something dry to wear.
 Any gloves used for chores or riding outdoors in the snow have a water resistant layer.
 The ideal glove will incorporate the three W’s.
 Again, stay away from your summer cotton gloves.
 For those super cold days, you can also get sets of disposable hand and toe warmers – you just shake up the packet, and it stays warm for several hours.
 Keep a few pairs on hand in your tack locker.